dsully/perl-crypt-openssl-pkcs12/README.md

 This distribution has the following dependencies

-- An installation of OpenSSL, version 1.X.X
+- An installation of OpenSSL, either version 1.X.X or version 3.X.X
 - Perl 5.8

 # SEE ALSO